 I am never going to tell you that decluttering is totally easy.
 I know it can feel like an overwhelming project, a big mess, and a pandora’s box of emotions.

 What I will tell you is you can make clearing clutter enjoyable, even if you feel like you have no energy for it!
-Now let’s talk about a few ways to do that!
+Now let’s talk about a few ways to get the decluttering mindset and make the best of it!

 Make Clearing Clutter Fun #1: Put On Some Music!